docker/docs/content/desktop/extensions-sdk/dev/api/reference/interfaces/OpenDialogResult.md

 • `Optional` `Readonly` **bookmarks**: `string`[]

-macOS only- An array matching the filePaths array of base64 encoded strings which contains security scoped bookmark data. securityScopedBookmarks must be enabled for this to be populated
+macOS only.
+An array matching the `filePaths` array of `base64` encoded strings which contains security scoped bookmark data. `securityScopedBookmarks` must be enabled for this to be populated.